Do people still use high pressure sodium grow lights, given all the hype around LEDs

 HPS lamps have driven the indoor cannabis cultivation industry for decades.
 They work and they work very well.

-While the top quality LED lights can now match, and perhaps even surpass, HPS lamps, many long-time marijuana growers still prefer the traditional lighting system.
+While the top quality LED lights now surpass even the best HPS grow light, many long-time marijuana growers still prefer the traditional lighting system.

 And why not?
 It has been working great for them, so why change things?